US prison warden in California accused of inmate sex abuse - NewsBreak

 US prison warden in California accused of inmate sex abuse

-DUBLIN, Calif. -- The warden of a federal prison in California has been charged with sexually abusing an inmate, authorities said Wednesday.
-Ray J. Garcia, 54, of Merced, allegedly groped at least one of his female wards, asked at least two inmates to strip naked for him and took and stored photographs of a naked inmate in a cell at the Federal Correctional Institute Dublin in California's San Francisco Bay area, according to a statement from the U.S. attorney's office.www.dailyherald.com
+DUBLIN, Calif.
+(AP) - The warden of a federal prison in California has been charged with sexually abusing an inmate, authorities said Wednesday.
+Ray J. Garcia, 54, of Merced, allegedly groped at least one of his female wards, asked at least two inmates to strip naked for him and took and stored photographs of a naked inmate in a cell at the Federal Correctional Institute Dublin in California's San Francisco Bay area, according to a statement from the U.S. attorney's office.www.durangoherald.com

 Comments / 0